thephpleague/csv/docs/9.0/reader/resultset.md

 $records = Statement::create()->process($reader);
 $records->getHeader(); //returns ['First Name', 'Last Name', 'E-mail'] foreach ($records as $record) {
-    // $records contains the following data
+    // $record contains the following data
     // array(
     //     'First Name' => 'john',
     //     'Last Name' => 'doe',
     //     'E-mail' => 'john.doe@example.com',
     // );
-    //
 }
 ```

 ## Selecting a specific record

-Since with version <code>9.9.0</code>, the class implements the `::first` and `::nth` methods.
+Since version <code>9.9.0</code>, the class implements the `::first` and `::nth` methods.
-These methods replace the `::fetchOne` which is deprecated and will be removed in the next major release.
+These methods replace the `::fetchOne` method which is deprecated and will be removed in the next major release.

 These methods all return a single record from the `ResultSet`.